Think you've got the next big idea and want to vet it with experts? Ready to practice

 Competition is open to the Towson University campus community.
 Interested participants

-must fill out this short online form.
+must fill out this short online form by Oct.
+2.

 The competition is focused on pre-startup or early stage ideas (a product/service/technology/business)